Exercise and Sport Science Comprehensive Major: Clinical Exercise Physiology Emphasis (with AESP 3+2)

 • Completed 18 graduate level ESS credits, with at least a 3.0 GPA.

-At this time, the School of Graduate Studies will consider the student a “HAEP M.S. degree seeking student.”
+At this time, the School of Graduate Studies will consider the student a “AESP M.S. degree seeking student.”

 Program Requirements

 A minimum of 81 credits is required for the BS.
-The following is required for the Comprehensive Program with Five-Year MS in High Altitude Exercise Physiology, in addition to First Aid/CPR competency, and the following:
+The following is required for the Comprehensive Program with Five-Year MS in Applied Exercise Science and Performance:

 ESS 181Foundations of Exercise and Sport Science3